Chapter 1 Introductory Statistics in R

 This is not incorrect: logically speaking there is no way to know the mean of these observations when one of them is missing.
 However, in many cases we may still wish to calculate the mean of the non-missing observations.

 Many R functions have a na.rm= logical argument, which is set to FALSE by default.
-It basically asks if you want to remove the missing values before applying the function.
+It basically asks if you want to skip, or remove, the missing values before applying the function.
 It can be set to TRUE in order to remove the NA terms.
 For example,

 mean(x, na.rm=TRUE) # mean of the non-missing elements